appbaseio/Docs/content/docs/reactivesearch/react-native-searchbox/apireference.md

 [SearchBox](/docs/reactivesearch/react-native-searchbox/searchbox/) offers a ready to use, lightweight, and performance-focused searchbox UI component to query and display results from your Elasticsearch cluster.

-[SearchComponent](/docs/reactivesearch/react-native-searchbox/searchcomponent/) can be used to build different kinds of search experiences.
-For examples,
+[SearchComponent](/docs/reactivesearch/react-native-searchbox/searchcomponent/) offers a controller component to build different kinds of search UI components.
+For example:

 -   a search bar component,
 -   a category filter component,